 Taurus the Bull is a constellation of the Zodiac that you can see during Northern Hemisphere winter and spring (or Southern Hemisphere summer and fall) in the evening sky.

-In the year 2013, the sun passes through the constellation Taurus from May 14 to June 21.
+The sun passes through the constellation Taurus from about May 14 to June 21.
 But you can’t see Taurus when the sun is within its borders.
 Instead, try looking for Taurus in the early evening sky at the opposite end of the year.

 Image credit: Janne